This section lists the tropical bamboo plant varieties we have in production. They

 From Thailand, Malaysia, & Langkawi Island.
 Grows on limestone hills and cliffs - should perform well in the alkaline soil of South Florida.

-This supposed dark-culmed cultivar was isolated amongst seedlings by Dieter Ohrnberger (author, The Bamboos of the World) in Chiang Mai, Thailand.
+This cultivar was isolated amongst seedlings by Dieter Ohrnberger (author, The Bamboos of the World) in Chiang Mai, Thailand.
 We transported a propagule to Kunming, China in the summer of 2012 where it was shipped to USDA quarantine.
 Has been test-growing at Tropical Bamboo Nursery with wonderful results.

 Dendrocalamus farinosus grows on the border of Yunnan, Guizhou and Sichuan and is introduced in Guangxi, Guangdong and Fujian, tolerant of a temperature of 22 degrees F.